One-Way-Path-Communities/codingMethodolgy/owpc-coding-policy-v1.0.11.md

 - If the project plan defines canonical demo data, default to those values but still allow overrides.
 - Tests should always print response bodies for failing checks to aid debugging.

+### 5.6 Adding a Route to serverJS (Step-by-Step)
+1. Cut a feature branch from the `serverJS` default branch for the new package route work.
+2. Add any required databases for the package to the `DATABASES` variable in `serverJS/.env`, then rebuild Docker so the DB containers are available to the route code.
+3. Add the new package directory to the `docker-compose` file so the container exposes the package code for routing.
+4. From the package plan and this policy, run `packageBuilderJS/routeBuilder.mjs` to generate the route patch file in the `serverJS` directory (keeps `server.mjs` unchanged).
+5. Apply the patch and confirm it created the router in `routes/`, the test in `tests/`, and exported the router via `routes/index.mjs` with kebab-case naming.
+Ensure the router loads its own package `.env` values.
+6. Confirm `routes/registerRoutes.mjs` registers the new router (Hybrid Helper Pattern) and that no direct edits were made to `server.mjs`.
+7. Run the package module self-tests and the generated route test to verify the new route end-to-end.

 ---

 ## 6. Documentation Requirements